fmgarciadiaz/PortalHacienda-CRAN/cran-comments.md

         - Added server side return errors handling (via 'httr')
         - Server error messages are now returned to the user with a message

+- There were no ERRORs nor WARNINGs (1 NOTE due to spanish words in description)
+        - local OS X with R 3.6.2
+        - win-builder
+        - R-hub Fedora & Ubuntu